 Budget allowance calculation example?

-From the above example, we can see that someone with $1 million wanting a 300-square metre house might assume that they are ready to proceed, but after considering all factors, they might in fact be almost half a million dollars short.
+From the above example, we can see that someone with $1.5 million wanting a 300-square meter house might assume that they are ready to proceed, but after considering all factors, they might in fact be almost $400 short.